TwitterFacebook

 Materials and supplies for the station crews would be placed into a pressurized section of the craft which loosely resembled the habitable module of the Soyuz.
 The docking port equipped with a hatch would allow the station crew to load and unload the spacecraft in a pressurized environment.

-The reentry or descent module of the Soyuz, however was replaced with a newly designed unpressurized propellant and refueling compartment.
+The reentry or descent module of the Soyuz, however was replaced with a newly designed unpressurized propellant and refueling compartment (INSIDER CONTENT).
 This way, when docked to the station, toxic propellants would be stored safely outside the pressurized compartments and any leaks of gaseous supplies would have no effect on the station's atmosphere.
 After docking, the propellant tanks of the station and refueling tanks onboard the cargo ship would be linked up via docking port and make it possible to pump propellant back and forth.

 The unpressurized refueling compartment also contained a pair of 210-liter tanks for a total of 420 liters of water to be delivered to the station.
 Special pipelines led from water tanks into the pressurized cargo compartments, where cosmonauts could refill the station's 21-liter water containers, EDV.